texfaq/texfaq.github.io/FAQ-man-latex.md

 date: 2014-06-10
 ---

-A pleasing little document, ''Getting something out of LaTeX'' is designed to give a feel of LaTeX to someone who's never used it at all.
+A pleasing little document, "Getting something out of LaTeX" is designed to give a feel of LaTeX to someone who's never used it at all.
 It's not a tutorial, merely helps the user to decide whether to go on to a tutorial, and thence to 'real' use of LaTeX.